Are you searching for the best 1TB internal hard drives on the market this year? Well, look no further. We’ve got everything you need right here.

 As for other specifications, WD Blue comes with 64MB of cache memory and SATA 6 Gb/s interface.
-It offers everything that average user would need, although it comes with only two-year warranty.
+It offers everything that the average user would need, although it comes with only a two-year warranty.
 If you want to a step up from WD Blue, take a look at your next pick.

-If WD Blue is more for a casual use and is a mainstream hard drive, then Black is made for performance and will be a great secondary drive for gaming rigs as well as work stations.
+If WD Blue is more for casual use and is a mainstream hard drive, then Black is made for performance and will be a great secondary drive for gaming rigs as well as work stations.
 However, regarding performance, it’s not as fast as FireCuda but costs about the same.

-WD Red is made for use in NAS (Network attached storage) systems.
+WD Red is made for use in NAS (Network-attached storage) systems.
 It will work great in the small office and home NAS systems and offer decent performance.
-This drive comes with spindle a spindle speed of 5400rpm, SATA 6 Gb/s and 64MB Cache.
+This drive comes with spindle a spindle speed of 5400rpm, SATA 6 Gb/s, and 64MB Cache.

 Seagate SkyHawk is designed for surveillance and storing videos.
 It’s a very reliable drive that can withstand massive 24/7 workloads.
 SkyHawk has a unique Image Perfect firmware that provides crisp and clear video materials.

 If you need the drive to store videos from security systems, this is one of the best choices.
 Particularly for small applications like a home security system that features cameras or offices.